S

 Count

-What it does: Counts rows in the group (including blanks).
+What it does: Counts the number of rows in the group.

 Use case: Tickets per category